-Proviso to Canon 113 of 1603 Canon Concerning Confessions 1989 Provided always, that if any man confess his If any person confess his or her secret and secret and hidden sins to the minister, for the hidden sins to an ordained minister for the unburdening of his conscience, and to unburdening of conscience and to receive receive spiritual consolation and ease of mind from him; we do not in any way bind the said minister by this our Constitution, but do straitly charge and admonish him, that he do not at any time reveal and make known to any person whatsoever any crime or offence so committed to his trust and secrecy ...
+Canon Concerning Confessions 1989

+If any person confess his or her secret and hidden sins to an ordained minister for the unburdening of conscience and to receive spiritual consolation and ease of mind, such minister shall not at any time reveal or make the said minister by this our Constitution, but do straitly charge and admonish him, that he do not at any time reveal and make known to any person whatsoever any crime or offence so committed to his trust and secrecy ... known any crime or offence or sin so confessed and committed to trust and secrecy by that person without the consent of that person.

-&lt;sup>1 An important difference between the two canons is that the 1603 Canon allowed an exception to the principle of absolute confidentiality (as further discussed below).
+1 An important difference between the two canons is that the 1603 Canon allowed an exception to the principle of absolute confidentiality (as further discussed below).